syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Getting-Started.md

 Create a new Android application in Xamarin Studio or Visual Studio for Xamarin.Android.

-##Adding the data grid in Xamarin.Android using designer
+## Adding the data grid in Xamarin.Android through designer

+To add the data grid through designer, follow the steps:

-1. Add a new axml file inside the layout folder.
+1. Add a new xaml file inside the layout folder.
 2. Open the newly added file and switch to designer tab.

-3. Drag the SfDataGrid control from the tool box and drop it into the designer page.

-4. Preview for SfDataGrid will be shown.
+3. Drag the SfDataGrid control from toolbox and drop it into the designer page.
+Preview for SfDataGrid will be shown.

-5. Open the properties window of SfDataGrid and set the required properties.
+4. Open the properties window of SfDataGrid and set the required properties.

 ![SfDataGrid Android Previewer](SfDataGrid_images/custom_designer2_SfDataGrid_Android_Preview.gif)